Priyankm23/Priyankm23/README.md

 # 💫 About Me

-I’m **Priyank Moradiya**, a highly focused 3rd-year B.Tech student committed to **backend development** and building reliable, real-world systems.
+I'm a 3rd-year B.Tech undergrad committed to **backend development** and building reliable, real-world systems.

 I primarily work with **Node.js** and **Express.js**, designing RESTful APIs and databases like **MongoDB** and **MySQL**.
 I am proficient in **Python**, **JavaScript**, and **C++**, and I specialize in optimizing backend logic, data flow, and system architecture.
 I'm currently expanding into **Python (FastAPI)** and deepening my database skills with **SQLite** and **PostgreSQL** for clean API design and scalable data handling.